emasche/UK-businesses-2024-report.-Python/README.md

 ```
 ![gb-head](Py-UK-B-screenshots/4-gb-head.png)

-Since the dataset was for the 2024 period, unique() function was used to ensure that only data from 2024 was included.
+Since the dataset was for the 2024 period, I used the unique() function to ensure that only data from 2024 was included.

-We will first create a dictionary to store all four business datasets, then loop through each dataset to display its name and the unique values in the "Time period" column.
+I then created a dictionary to store all four business datasets, then loop through each dataset to display its name and the unique values in the "Time period" column.

 ```python
 tables = {